 The advantages of receiving dialysis at home are numerous.
 First, a patient’s home is naturally a more comfortable and convenient option than spending many hours each week inside a hospital or other healthcare center.
 Patients enjoy greater flexibility in scheduling, and can perform dialysis more frequently and for longer periods of time.
 This results in significantly improved outcomes, including profound gains in quality of life and a lower risk of death.

 In-Center Dialysis Team

-Watson Clinic Nephrology specialists Michael J. Achinger, MD, MS, Steven G. Achinger, MD, FASN, and Marcia Berry, APRN provide these services to patients who seek care at dialysis centers throughout our community.
+Watson Clinic Nephrology specialists Michael J. Achinger, MD, MS, Steven G. Achinger, MD, FASN, Patrick Francois, MD, and Marcia Berry, APRN provide these services to patients who seek care at dialysis centers throughout our community.
 Each specialist possesses many years of experience in treating dialysis patients.